-The Brecon Forest Tramroads - Archaeology of an Early Railway System
+The Brecon Forest Tramroads The Archaeology of an Early Railway System |

 In its first century, the Royal Commission has produced more than 55 major publications.
 These have already made an enormous contribution to the understanding of the archaeological, built and maritime heritage of Wales, and many more books are in the pipeline.
 All of the publications are available in public and institutional libraries throughout Wales as well as in the Commission’s library and archive search room in Aberystwyth.
-Books still available for sale are listed in the Bookshop
+Books still available for sale are listed in the Bookshop.

 This title is now out of print, but is available as an eBook.